PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

 Let's go back to our list: `6, 2, 3, 1, 7, _, _, _`
 If we wanted to find the number 7 in our list, we would have to go through each number in the list and check to see if it is equal to 7.
 This would result in an O(n) speed because the program has to go through however many items are in the list every time you have to find something.
 Now, let's try finding 7 on our set: `_, 1, 2, 3, _, _, 6, 7`
 This one is much faster, because we know that the number `7` will be in spot "7".
-All we have to do is count up 8 spots and we find our number without having the check any of the others.
+All we have to do is count up 8 spots and we find our number without having to check any of the others.
 This is very efficient, and results in an O(n) speed!
 One downside to this system is that our set still takes up 8 spaces of data, even though we only have 5 numbers stored.
 But this is a small trade-off when having to access those numbers thousands of times as quickly as possible.
 This might seem like small fries for a set only 8-spaces long, but what if we had a million numbers?
 Imagine having to look through a million boxes and checking each one, individually, to see if the object inside is the right one.
 Wouldn't it be much easier to know ahead of time which box the object would be in?
 This sort of data storage makes looking through big numbers much faster.